-Experts recommend that you replace the mattress after every 8 years, and according to The National Sleep Foundation, back pain and discomfort are among the signs that indicate that you are due for a new mattress.
+Experts recommend that you replace the mattress after every 8 years, and according to Trusted SourceHere's how often you should replace everything in your bedroom This is how often you should replace or toss everything from your mattress and pillows to your underwear, according to the experts. www.nbcnews.com , back pain and discomfort are among the signs that indicate that you are due for a new mattress.
 Sagging, which is inevitable over time, will cause similar symptoms as the indents deepen.
 A good mattress warranty will cover indentations, but only those of a particular size.
 For this reason, it is important to learn how to fix a sagging mattress to avoid discomfort and to extend its lifespan.

 A high-quality mattress will cost you a substantial amount of money; so, it would be expensive to purchase a new one whenever sagging occurs.
 In this guide, we have explained affordable methods of how to fix a sagging mattress to improve sleep quality as well as the preventative measures you can adopt to limit tear and wear.